 The online catalog of the photo library

-The Shoah Memorial has a photo library with 300,000 photos, 5,000 posters, 5,500 postcards and more than 10,000 film documents.
+The Shoah Memorial has a rich photo library with 300,000 photos, 5,000 posters, 5,500 postcards and more than 10,000 film documents.

-Search for a stock photo online
+Search for an archive photo online

 Opening hours of the documentation centre